-I train almost a hundred people every year on user research techniques.
+I train almost a hundred people every year on user and customer interview techniques.
 The exercise we do in class is interviewing people for ten to fifteen minutes to understand how they use email (just email in general).

 Although some people do really well, most people struggle to keep the discussion going without leading the interviewee on.